What is worship?

 While it’s easy to attach our own thoughts and opinions to Scripture, we need to allow the Scripture to speak for itself—even if what it’s saying is a difficult pill to swallow.

-In our Western worldview, we consider ‘God’ as a personal name, and thus, we tend to incorrectly believe that we’re speaking of ‘one person’.
-While the New Testament uses the word ‘God’ mainly to identify the Father, this isn’t how the word is always used in the Old Testament.
+Our Western worldview considers ‘God’ as a personal name, and because of this, we conflate ‘God’ with ‘one person’.
+While the New Testament uses the word ‘God’ as the primary title for the Father, this isn’t how the word was always used in the Old Testament.

-Instead, there is a reasonable possibility that the unique identifier ‘God’ refers to three persons sharing the same divine nature, even in Old Testament scriptures.
+Instead, there is a reasonable possibility that the unique identifier ‘God’ referred to three persons sharing the same divine nature, even in the Old Testament.

 The first occurrence of the complex and plural personhood of God can be seen in Genesis 1:27: